vincchuaa/ethical-reasoning/README.md

 ### 1. Generate Defense Responses

 Generate multi-turn benign and harmful (refusal) conversations using the TRIAL pipeline:

+Provide your own benign prompt set (e.g. `data/prompts/benign.jsonl`, one `{"prompt": "..."}` object per line) for the engage run.
+The repo ships only with `data/prompts/jbb.jsonl` (harmful prompts) for the explain run.

 ```bash
 # Benign multi-turn conversations (engage mode, uses benign_response.txt)